 Student behavior reflects on the School of Allied Health Professions, Loma Linda University.
 Students are expected to follow ethical and professional standards.
 They must follow the Physical Therapy Department dress code unless directed otherwise by their Director of Clinical Education (DCE) (see Dress Code in Appendix One).
 Tardiness is NOT acceptable behavior and will influence the student's evaluation in a negative manner.
 As an indication of satisfactory professional behavior, students are expected to demonstrate attributes, characteristics and behaviors that are not explicitly part of the professional core of knowledge and technical skills but are nevertheless required for success in the profession.
-These qualities are described in clinical education literature as ten "generic abilities" which were identified through a study conducted at University of Wisconsin in 1991-92.
+The APTA has identified behaviors that are integral to the administration of physical therapy services.
+These behaviors are described on the next page.